montes/montes.github.io/_posts/2019-01-19-the-best-ynab-alternative.md

 ## 7. The best YNAB alternative! financier.io (free - 12$/year)

-This is my opinion off course, but if what you are searching for is **something similar to YNAB** but with a **better price**, and you don't need the mobile app or automatic accounts, this is **the best**!
+This is my opinion of course, but if what you are searching for is **something similar to YNAB** but with a **better price**, and you don't need the mobile app or automatic accounts, this is **the best**!

 And if this wasn't enough, there is a free version! the paid version has syncing (the free one lives in your browser).